Cevat Çobanlı

-Cevat Çobanlı (14 September 1870 or 1871 – 13 March 1938) was a military commander of the Ottoman Army, War Minister (Harbiye Nazırı) of the Ottoman Empire and a general of the Turkish Army who was notable for causing major Naval losses to the Allies during their Dardanelles campaign in World War I.
+Cevat Çobanlı (14 September 1870 or 1871 – 13 March 1938) was a Turkish military commander of the Ottoman Army and a general of the Turkish Armed Forces who was notable for causing major Naval losses to the Allies during their Dardanelles campaign in World War I.

 Family

 Cevat was born on 14 September 1870 or in 1871 in Sultanahmet (Istanbul, Ottoman Empire) His mother was Emine Hanım and his father was Müşir Şakir Pasha, Chief of Staff of the Ottoman Army.
 His family is originally from Malatya.
+Armenian historian Minas Bebiryan from Arapgir. speaks of the Çobanoğulları family as a Turkish family that fought many times with the Armenians.

-Education and Military Career
+Education and military career

 After graduating from the Galatasaray High School, he enrolled in the Ottoman Military Academy (Mekteb-i Fünûn-u Harbiyye-i Şâhâne) in 1888.
 He graduated from the school as the fourth of his class in 1891 and joined the Ottoman military as an Infantry Second Lieutenant (Mülâzım-ı Sani).
 He continued his education in the Ottoman Military College (Mekteb-i Erkân-ı Harbiye-i Şâhâne).
 In 1892, he was promoted to the rank of First Lieutenant (Mülâzım-ı Evvel).
 In 1894, he graduated from the military college as a Staff Captain (Erkân-ı Harp Yüzbaşısı) and began his service in the General Staff of the Palace (Maiyet-i Seniyye Erkân-ı Harbiyesi) as an aide-de-camp of Sultan.

 He was promoted to the rank of Colonel in 1900 and one-star general in 1901.
 He was put in charge of improving the defences of Edirne after some deployments abroad.
 He became a two-star general in 1906.
 In 1909, as a result of reorganization of military ranks (Tasfiye-i Rütbe Kanunu) he was demoted by two ranks.